Man, woman found shot to death inside Philadelphia home: Police

 "We're not certain at this time if this is a double homicide.
 We're not going to rule out the possibility that this may be a murder-suicide due to the fact that the male victim had a handgun next to his body," said Chief Inspector Scott Small with the Philadelphia Police Department.

-Small said the woman hadn't shown up to work for nearly a week which pompted the welfare check.
+Small said the woman hadn't shown up to work for nearly a week which prompted a welfare check.

 Man, woman found shot to death inside Philadelphia home: Police